-Body Found Encased In Ice At Pool In Bucks County
+Man’s Body Found Encased In Ice At Pool In Bucks County

 Follow CBSPHILLY Facebook | Twitter

 NEW HOPE, Pa.
-(CBS) – Police in Bucks County are investigating after they say a body was found encased in ice in a pool in Bucks County on Tuesday.
+(CBS) – Police in Bucks County are investigating after they say a man’s body was found encased in ice in a pool in Bucks County on Tuesday.
 The discovery was made at a business located on Main Street.

 Police say the body was encased in ice and has to be cut from the pool.